jrson83/shrtcss/CONTRIBUTING.md

 3. Create a new branch for each feature, fix or improvement
 4. Send a pull request from each feature branch to the **master** branch
    - We use [Husky](https://typicode.github.io/husky) to auto format and lint code on `pre-commit` hook
-   - We use [mini-cz](https://github.com/CreateWheel/mini-cz) to generate standardized commit messages.
-See [Commit message format](#commit-message-format)
+   - We use standardized commit messages following the [Conventional commit](https://www.conventionalcommits.org) specification.
+See [Commit message format](#commit-message-format).
 5. Continue reading [Develop the docs](#develop-the-docs) or [Develop packages](#develop-packages)

 > It is very important to separate new features or improvements into separate feature branches, and to send a